 So far, the KEES project is composed of many parts in which some are integrated with other features while others are completely independent.
 The hardware of the KEES system will allow entry via RFID and knock pattern recognition.
-The motion detection sensor will be used and integrated with the software to allow notifications to be sent when a personal presence is detected.
 The camera will be used to provide a live feed of the viewing area around the KEES system, and integrated with the software to provide face recognition via the OpenCV software libraries.
-The mobile application will be developed side by side with the web application to provide the administrator various ways of managing and controlling the KEES project.
+The web application was developed to provide the administrator various ways of managing and controlling the KEES project.